-- + Open file "cgx.h" with an editor of your choice. - + Set name of browser according to Section 7.6.
+- + Open file "cgx.h" with an editor of your choice. - + Set name of html-browser according to Section 7.6.
 Skip this step, if the name of your chosen browser is "firefox" (default browser name).
-Otherwise, replace pre-set browser name: "firefox" with name of your browser "your_browser_name" (without quotes) in the following two existing lines in cgx.h:
+Otherwise, replace preset browser name: "firefox" with name of your browser "your_browser_name" (without quotes) in the following two existing lines in cgx.h:

-'''

 #define BROWSER {"firefox"}

-'''

-+ Set paths to html-help files in accordance with installation of help files in Section 7.6 (cf. also Fig. 1 for the file system).
+- Note.
+Check that after editing of the file the quotation marks are set correctly as follows: "your_browser_name" (incorrect: "your_browser_name"). - + Set paths to html-help files in accordance with installation of help files in Section 7.6 (cf. also Fig. 1 for the file system).
 Skip this step, if the html-help files are installed under the default path according to option A from Section 4.2: